nostr-resources/nostr-resources.github.io/index.md

 ## Relays

-Relays are dumb servers that you can leave behind at any time (so they can't turn evil).
+Relays are simple servers that you can leave behind at any time ([so they can't turn evil](https://youtu.be/5FbgDUQjziM)).
 You need to connect your client to a relay for it to work.
 There are many relays & you can run your own.
+Check out [this video](https://youtu.be/TFH7Xr0cJ0w) for a quick tutorial on managing relays.

 - [nostr.watch](http://nostr.watch/) - directory of paid and free relays
 - [nostr.info](https://nostr.info/relays/) directory of known nostr relays